This post may contain affiliate links that help support the blog when you make a purchase

 3. “Everything that irritates YOU about my symptoms, irritates me way more.”

 Have you ever thought about how frustrating it could be to lose your car keys, your cell phone, be chronically late and miss key details to messages?
 Do you think it would be pleasant to miss deadlines and let down people who care about you consistently?
 That would seem like the worst day ever, right?
-That’s part of my every day existence, and a lot of the time I’m ruminating on what I’ve done wrong.
+That’s part of my everyday existence, and a lot of the time I’m ruminating on what I’ve done wrong.
 I keep trying different methods to repair the problem but sometimes I feel like I’ll never get it right.
 My symptoms annoy me more than you could ever be annoyed.

 4. “I know you want to help me, but I don’t know what will help.”